-In UC Trials I and II and CD Trials I and III, malignancies (excluding dysplasia and basal cell carcinoma) were reported in six of 1,434 (0.4%) patients treated with intravenous ENTYVIO, including colon cancer (n=2), transitional cell carcinoma (n=1), breast cancer (n=1), carcinoid tumor of the appendix (n=1) and squamous cell carcinoma (n=1).
+In UČ Trials I and II and CD Trials I and III, malignancies (excluding dysplasia and basal cell carcinoma) were reported in six of 1,434 (0.4%) patients treated with intravenous ENTYVIO, including colon cancer (n=2), transitional cell carcinoma (n=1), breast cancer (n=1), carcinoid tumor of the appendix (n=1), and squamous cell carcinoma (n=1).
 Malignancy was reported in one of 297 (0.3%) patients treated with placebo (squamous cell carcinoma).

-Malignancies (excluding dysplasia and basal cell carcinoma) observed during the ongoing open-label long-term extension trial included B-cell lymphoma, breast cancer, colon cancer, malignant hepatic neoplasm, malignant lung neoplasm, malignant melanoma, lung cancer of primary neuroendocrine carcinoma, renal cancer and squamous cell carcinoma.
+Malignancies (excluding dysplasia and basal cell carcinoma) observed during the ongoing open-label long-term extension trial included B-cell lymphoma, breast cancer, colon cancer, malignant neoplasm, malignant lung neoplasm, malignant melanoma, lung cancer of primary neuroendocrine carcinoma, renal cancer, and squamous cell carcinoma.
 Overall, the number of malignancies in the clinical trials was small; however, long-term exposure was limited.

-Subcutaneous Injection for UC after Two Intravenous Doses of ENTYVIO
+Subcutaneous Injection after Two Intravenous Doses of ENTYVIO

-ENTYVIO was administered as a subcutaneous injection in adult patients with ulcerative colitis in a double-blind, placebo-controlled clinical trial.
-Patients who achieved clinical response following two doses of ENTYVIO administered as an intravenous infusion at Week 0 and Week 2 were randomized 2:1 at Week 6 to ENTYVIO as a subcutaneous injection (N=106) or placebo (N=56) (SC UC Trial) [see Clinical Studies (14.1)].
+ENTYVIO was administered as a subcutaneous injection in adult patients with ulcerative colitis and Crohn's disease in double-blind, placebo-controlled clinical trials (SC UC Trial and SC CD Trial, respectively).
+Patients who achieved clinical response following two doses of ENTYVIO administered as an intravenous infusion at Week 0 and Week 2 were randomized 2:1 at Week 6 to ENTYVIO as a subcutaneous injection (N=106) or placebo (N=56) (SC UC Trial) and as a subcutaneous injection (N=275) or placebo (N=134) (SC CD Trial) [see Clinical Studies (14.1, 14.2)].

-The safety profile was similar between patients who were switched to ENTYVIO as a subcutaneous injection in SC UC Trial and patients in UC and CD clinical trials who received ENTYVIO as an intravenous infusion (Table 2) except for injection site reactions, which were reported with subcutaneous ENTYVIO.
-Injection site reactions with subcutaneous ENTYVIO in

-SC UC Trial were reported in 9% (10/106) of patients, including injection site erythema, rash, swelling, bruising, and hematoma.
+The safety profile for up to 52 weeks of total treatment was similar between patients who were switched to ENTYVIO as a subcutaneous injection in SC UC and SC CD clinical trials and patients in UC and CD clinical trials who received ENTYVIO as an intravenous infusion (Table 2) except for injection site reactions, which were reported with subcutaneous ENTYVIO.
+Injection site reactions with subcutaneous ENTYVIO were reported in 10% (11/106) of patients in SC UC Trial, including injection site erythema, rash, pruritus, swelling, bruising, and hematoma.
+Injection site reactions with subcutaneous ENTYVIO were reported in 3% (8/275) of patients in SC CD Trial, including injection site erythema, pruritus, urticaria, pain, rash, and edema.